Local Government (Boundaries) Act 1887: The Act

 The commissioners were to have "due regard to financial and administrative considerations" in their recommendations.
 They were permitted to make local inquiries and appoint assistant commissioners to further their work.
 Their report was to be made to the Local Government Board and laid before parliament.

 The area to be reviewed by the commissioners was the whole of England and Wales, except the part under the supervision of the Metropolitan Board of Works.
-The "counties" to be reviewed were not to include any county of a city or county of a town, but each county, including a riding, division or part for which separate quarter sessions were held.
+The "counties" to be reviewed were not to include any county of a city or county of a town (also known as a county corporate), but each county, including a riding, division or part for which separate quarter sessions were held.

 The commissioners were required to complete their work by 31 December 1888 unless extended by parliament.

 The work of the boundary commissioners

 It was anticipated that the commissioners would make substantial changes to county boundaries, with counties being formed by groupings of poor law unions which included towns and their rural hinterland.
 The commissioners were expected to face opposition to altering boundaries that were perceived to date back centuries and mark the limits of ancient entities such as the kingdoms of the heptarchy.

 The commissioners divided England and Wales into five areas, with each commissioner taking responsibility for one area.
 Lord Brownlow took charge of central England, Lord Fitzmaurice: western England and Wales, Lord Basing: southern England, Sir H Selwin-Ibbetson: eastern England while Mr Hibbert was in charge of northern England.
 The principal commissioners appointed assistant commissioners to carry out detailed enquiries in the various localities and to elicit public opinion.
 By the end of January 1888, they had carried out three months of enquiries.
 The bodies concerned were consulted, and not all were opposed to boundary changes, with some making counter-proposals to those of the commissioners.